Where-ever you find them,

 Online Web Application

-Veterans' Assembly is an online tool for its members, a web application.
+Veterans' Assembly is an online tool for its members, a web application site.
 It is more than a simple billboard web site.
 It allows its members to add their own content and engage in interactive exchange and discussion, not just with the web site, but with other members of the site as well.

 Veterans' Assembly Blogs are multi-dimensional forums.
 Members are free to create their own blogs, posts and comments.
 They may create public blogs which are viewable both by other members and the public.
 Or they my create private blogs, either a blog that serves only them, say as an online journal, or they may create private blogs which are shared only between a limited number of other members in friend groups.
 Only members of a group may post to or comment on blogs in a private group.
 Private group blogs may be public for viewing or private, viewable only by other members.